Japan Open (figure skating)

 The Japan Open is an annual senior international figure skating team competition organized by the Japan Skating Federation.
-The current format (team event) was established in 2006.
+From 1997 until 2001, Japan Open was an individual competition in all four figure skating disciplines.
+The current format, a team competition, was established in 2006.
 The competition is held every autumn in Japan.
-Invited skaters compete in the disciplines of men's and ladies' singles.
+Invited skaters compete in men's and women’s singles.
 Skaters perform a free program but no short.
 Individual results are combined for a team standing.

-From 1997 until 2001, Japan Open was an individual competition in all four figure skating disciplines.
+2023

+The 2023 competition was held on October 7, 2023 at the Saitama Super Arena.